hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
-TinyMLjs proves that the browser can train macine learning models and those models can be converted and installed on microcontrollers.
+TinyMLjs proves that the browser can train machine learning models and those models can be converted and installed on microcontrollers.

 </td><td>